 Following a strict skin care routine can help you mitigate acne and acne papules.
 Maintain a reliable skin care routine that involves cleansing and moisturizing your skin, followed by sunscreen.

 It would be best to pick skincare products that contain salicylic acid, glycolic acid, or benzoyl peroxide as they are proven to treat acne papules.
 Further, these products must be formulated specifically for acne-prone skin.
-Additionally, you can also use chemical peels containing salicylic acid and mandelic acid as they are said to be highly effective in unclogging pores and reducing acne papules.
+Additionally, your dermatologist may advice monthly chemical peel treatments as they are said to be highly effective in unclogging pores and reducing acne papules.

 4. Natural Remedies

-Here are a few effective remedies that can help with getting rid of papules:
+Here are a few remedies that are traditionally and culturally thought to help reduce the appearance of acne and acne papules:

 - Apple Cider Vinegar: Apply a solution of one part water and one part apple cider vinegar onto the skin’s surface.
 It is believed that the organic acids present in it can kill the acne-causing bacteria and reduce acne.
 However, there is not enough scientific evidence to prove the same.